From Sparrows and Dust

-From 101 Jewish Poems for The Third Millennium
+From 101 Jewish Poems for The Third Millennium and Sweet Malida: Memories of a Bene Israel Woman

-Sweet Malida,
+Sweet Malida

 a mix of water-softened